BlackAsLight/DeletedItems/README.md

  - There is a book button at the centre of the bottom row which allows you to toggle those next/previous page buttons to last/first page buttons.
  - The items for sale in the shop is ordered in decending order of stock available, however it only checks the order periodically.
  - Items that can take damage, like sowrds, tools, and armour, lose one durability every half an hour until they're either purchased by a player or run out and deleted from the shop.
 Elytra is not exempt from hitting zero durability and getting deleted even though the lowest you can work it down to from flying is 1 durability.
+   - Example: If a tool has 500 durability on it, it will take roughly 10.4 days for it to lose that and get removed from the shop.

 ### Price Calculation: